freshpack/freshpack/README.md

 * [**File structure**](#file-structure)

 ## Motivation
-[Create-react-app](https://github.com/facebookincubator/create-react-app) is an awesome way to get started on a new React project.
-But unfortunately, standard tools such as Lint, Sass, Flow or Jest have to be installed later manually.
+[Create-react-app](https://github.com/facebookincubator/create-react-app) is a comfortable way to get started on a new React project.
+But unfortunately, standard tools are not selectable and have to be installed (or removed) later.

-This created the idea of a command line tool that provides options for support of commonly used tools - including all required dependencies, configuration files, minimal sample applications and real commands in the scripts section of package.json (instead of _react-scripts_).
+In contrast, **Freshpack** works _à-la-carte_ and provides options for support of commonly used tools (Lint, Flow, Jest, Sass, Styled Components, Redux and Mobx) - including all required dependencies, configuration files, minimal sample applications and tool commands in the scripts section of package.json (instead of _react-scripts_).

 ## Installation
 (node v6 required)